WOWRainbowUI/RainbowUI-Retail/AddOns/GTFO/ReadMe.txt

 * Added TWW spells for Darkflame Cleft
 * Added TWW spells for Priory of the Scared Flame
 * Added special ignore for "Smothering Shadows" (Darkflame Cleft - TWW)

+5.12.1
+* Added TWW spells for City of Threads
+* Added TWW spells for The Dawnbreaker
+* Added TWW spells for Cinderbrew Meadery